-Lines A through F.
+- Lines A through F. - Part I (including signature of enrolled actuary), determined as if PPA provisions were effective for all plan years beginning after December 31, 2007. - Part III, line 14, determined as if PPA provisions were effective for all plan years beginning after December 31, 2007.

-- Part I (including signature of enrolled actuary), determined as if PPA provisions were effective for all plan years beginning after December 31, 2007. - Part III, line 14, determined as if PPA provisions were effective for all plan years beginning after December 31, 2007. - Part V, determined as if PPA provisions were effective for all plan years beginning after December 31, 2007. - If the minimum required contribution for any year was determined using pension funding relief under section 107 of PPA '06, as added by PRA 2010, complete Part IX, lines 41a and 41b.
-Refer to guidance issued by Treasury and the IRS regarding additional information to be reported for plans for which 15-year amortization was elected under section 107(c) of PPA '06, as added by PRA 2010.
+Part IV, Line 18

+- Part V, determined as if PPA provisions were effective for all plan years beginning after December 31, 2007. - If the minimum required contribution for any year was determined using pension funding relief under section 107 of PPA '06, as added by PRA 2010, complete Part IX, lines 41a and 41b.
 Also, report other information for the current plan year using a 2007 Schedule B (Form 5500).
-Label this attachment "2014 Schedule SB, line 27 - Actuarial Information Based on Pre-PPA Funding Rules."
+Label this attachment "2015 Schedule SB, line 27 Actuarial Information Based on Pre-PPA Funding Rules."
 Complete all items, and attach the form and all applicable attachments to the Schedule SB.
 Note that under PPA, the third segment rate determined under Code section 430(h)(2)(C)(iii) and ERISA section 303(h)(2)(C)(iii) is substituted for the current liability interest rate under Code section 412(b)(5)(B) and ERISA section 302(b)(5)(B) (as in effect before PPA).